Dubai’s dining scene is about to get a whole lot tastier.

 Scott’s Dubai

 Scott’s has made a name for itself in London.
 The long-running restaurant, famous for its spectacular seafood, is located in Mayfair and Richmond.
-Now, it will be expanding and opening between Babylon and Zuma in DIFC.
+Now, it will expand and open between Babylon and Zuma in DIFC.
 In 1851, the concept started as an oyster warehouse by the fishmonger John Scott.
 The brand evolved into Scott’s Oyster Rooms and a seafood restaurant.
-In 1967, it moved to Mount Street, Mayfair, and is famous for its fine-dining British fish and shellfish dishes and A-list clientele.
+In 1967, it relocated to Mount Street, Mayfair, and is renowned for its fine-dining British fish and shellfish dishes and its A-list clientele.

 Suelo

 The taste of Spain is coming to the UAE.
-The new restaurant Suelo will open in Dubai and aims to bring fine flavours to the city.
+The new restaurant Suelo will open in Dubai, aiming to bring fine flavours to the city.
 The restaurant can already be found in Paris, France, and has a firm following of foodies.
-The concept showcases dishes from the Mediterranean and places an emphasis on Spanish cuisine.
+The concept features Mediterranean dishes, with a particular emphasis on Spanish cuisine.
 While the Suelo Dubai menu has not yet been unveiled, the original menu spans starters, salads, signature dishes, sides and desserts.
 Signature dishes include a Seared Red Mullet Fillet, Piquillo Peppers with tuna, and Wagyu Bikini.
 Plus, the desserts include Basque Cheesecake, Chocolate Fondant, and Churros with salted butter and caramel sauce.

 Expected opening: 2026 TBC